awslabs/mxnet-lambda/README.md

 ## Instructions

-- Create a lambda function from the CLI by running the following commands
+- Create a Lambda function from the CLI by running the following commands

 ```
 cd mxnet-lambda